 For instance, if you look at internet penetration the numbers can be quite astonishing.
-Common Sense Advisory predicts that by 2022, in the 187 countries they analysed, 59% of their population will have access to internet.
-However, the interesting fact is that this growth is primarily concentrated in emerging economies, which explains why languages such as Simplified Chinese are on the rise.
+Common Sense Advisory predicts that in the upcoming years, in the 187 countries they analyzed, 59% of their population will have access to internet.
+And this growth is primarily concentrated in emerging economies, which explains why languages such as Simplified Chinese are on the rise.

 Now, what can these trends tell us about the languages of the future?

 The use of the English language is greater than ever, and far more widespread than any other language in the world.
 In most countries it is the first foreign language to learn and according to the British Council it is spoken by 1.75 billion people, a quarter of the world’s population.

 But will English keep its dominant position in the future?
 Probably not.